evsc/ofxContourPlot/README.md

 };
 ```

-Define the callback function that feeds the contour plot algorithm.
+Now define the callback function that feeds the contour plot algorithm.
 Default input range from CContour for x|y is 0 to 5.
+Instead of handing back a value based on a mathemtical algorithm, you could also hand back the brightness of a pixel at x|y of an image.

 ```cpp
 double ofApp::fieldFunction(ofApp * parent, double x, double y) {